saucecontrol/PhotoSauce/doc/main.md

 This class is included only for testing/benchmarking purposes.
 It will be removed in a future version and should not be used for production code.

+This class is not included in the .NET Core version.

 ## WicImageProcessor

 This class is included only for testing/benchmarking purposes.
 It will be removed in a future version and should not be used for production code.